 Incorporating the program as a permanent component within the Nyack District STEM curriculum; and then,

-Expanding this experiential outdoor learning model to include more public schools.
+Expanding this experiential outdoor learning model to more public schools.

 NOTE: In the fall of 2019, the Outdoor Science Alliance ("OSA") merged into the Friends of Rockland Lake & Hook Mountain to become the educational arm of our organization.

 Marydell Land Acquisition & Conservation Easement

 Locally known as the “Marydell Property”, since 1924 the Sisters of Our Lady of Christian Doctrine have owned the picturesque acreage at the southern base of Hook Mountain.
 The Marydell acreage provides the only southern public access point to the top of Hook Mountain.

 The Friends played a critical role in the effort to protect these 40 acres at the base of Hook Mountain, working closely with the Trust for Public Land and other parties.
 Thirty acres were acquired and have been incorporated into the adjacent Hook Mountain and Nyack Beach State Park.
 In addition, the Friends now hold a conservation easement and a right of first refusal over the 10 acres that remain as private property.

 For five years, the Friends helped to raise awareness and financial support for this conservation project through its “Protect Hook Mountain” campaign.
 The Friends also helped to negotiate and structure the overall transaction.

 The Marydell land acquisition ultimately will better integrate the parks, by enabling the creation of a full loop hiking trail to directly link the Long Path and the top of Hook Mountain with the Nyack Beach State Park river trail.